frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

 Sub-CAs could be created in Dogtag directly (i.e. not via FreeIPA).
-Whether these sub-CAs should be discovered by FreeIPA and made available as a FreeIPA security domain is an open question.
+Whether these sub-CAs should be discovered by FreeIPA and made available as a FreeIPA sub-CA is an open question.

 It may be desirable, or necessary (due to metadata requirements in FreeIPA) to require that FreeIPA have explicit knowledge of sub-CAs in order to use them.
-In such case, other sub-CAs that have been created in Dogtag shall be ignored.
+In such case, other sub-CAs that have been created in Dogtag will be ignored by FreeIPA.

 Authorization
 ^^^^^^^^^^^^^

-Which FreeIPA users or roles can create and administer FreeIPA security domains needs to be decided.
+Which FreeIPA users or roles can create and administer FreeIPA sub-CAs needs to be decided.

 How those users or roles map to Dogtag credentials also needs to be determined.
 It may be sufficient to use the existing "CA agent"